 Faculty prize for education and research with impact

 Many researchers and lecturers of our faculty conduct activities that strengthen or showcase the societal impact of their research and/or academic teaching.
 To show its appreciation for this, the Faculty Board awards the Faculty Impact Prize to a member of staff of the Faculty of Humanities.
-The winner will take home €1000 in prize money.
-We challenge you to nominate the researcher or lecturer with the most societal impact in 2020, using this link.
+The winner will take home €1000 gross in prize money.
+We challenge you to nominate the researcher or lecturer with the most societal impact in 2021, using this link.

 Call for nominations